 Cladding You Can Feel

 We began this exploration by noting that the modern customer makes decisions based on feeling.
-Hyundai’s newest exterior design leaves space for their patrons to do just that.
+Hyundai’s exterior design leaves space for its patrons to do just that.

 Is It Time For A Revamp?